PammillerPersonal/open-source-policy/checkmarx_poc.md

 # Checkmarx Proof of Concept
 Engineered and written by [Joe Castle](https://github.com/jcastle)

-This proof of concept was initiated in the GSA CTO office to facilitate implementation of the Federal Source Code Policy, M-16-21 with the intention of open sourcing more GSA IT code.
-The goal was to stand up a code development pipeline similar to our open source pipeline but for scanning closed source code to make open source.
+This proof of concept was initiated in the GSA CTO office to facilitate implementation of the Federal Source Code Policy, M-16-21, with the intention of open sourcing more GSA IT code.
+The goal was to stand up a code development pipeline similar to our open source pipeline but for scanning close source code to make open source.

 ---